Key information for isolation or quarantine due to Covid-19

 Gastric symptoms of diarrhoea or vomiting require an additional 48 hours of isolation, after symptoms have ceased, this may require additional days beyond the usual Covid-19 timeframes.

-If you have a continuing cough or anosmia it is possible that these symptoms can continue for several weeks but if they worsen or are prolonged beyond one month please contact your GP.
+If you have a continuing cough or loss of smell/taste it is possible that these symptoms can continue for several weeks but if they worsen or are prolonged beyond one month please contact your GP.

 Please see the links below for further information: